Consumption-Related Affect and Consumer Well-Being

 literature review of consumer psychology

-6. Literature Review of Consumer Attitude
+6. Consumer Behavior Literature Review

 literature review of consumer psychology